prof7bit/TorChat/src/tools/readme_plugin_win.txt

 other usage of Tor.

   Now start pidgin from within a console window.
 You should see some debugging output.
-You may also start it from the start menu because it will also create a file %APPDATA%\purpletorchat.log which contains the same debug output.
+You may also start it from the start menu, see below for how to log the debug output into a file.

-  *** note that this is still a debug version of the plugin, the final release version will not create a debug file. ***

   Create a new account, select "TorChat" for the protocol and when asked for a username just enter your name (or anything else), this is NOT the